samuel-phan/mssh-copy-id/README.md

 Run:

 ```
-rpm/centos/build-docker-img.sh
+rpm/centos/build-docker-img.sh rpm/centos/mssh-copy-id-build-centos{6,7}
 ```

-It will build a new docker image `mssh-copy-id-build-centos6`.
+It will build the new docker images:

+* `mssh-copy-id-build-centos6`
+* `mssh-copy-id-build-centos7`

 Check it:

 ```
 docker images
 ```

-If you want to rebuild that image, you need to remove it first:
+If you want to rebuild those Docker images, you need to remove them
+first:

 ```
-docker rmi -f mssh-copy-id-build-centos6
+rpm/centos/build-docker-img.sh --clean rpm/centos/mssh-copy-id-build-centos{6,7}
 ```

-#### Build the RPM package
+#### Build the RPM packages

 Run:

 ```
-./build-rpm.sh
+./build-rpm.sh centos{6,7}
 ```

-The RPM will be in `dist/rpmbuild/RPMS/noarch`.
+The RPM packages will be in `dist/rpmbuild/RPMS/noarch`.

-### How to build an RPM package for CentOS 7

-TODO

 ### How to build a deb package